Parents Guide for Exploratory Students

 How to Encourage Your Student

-- Encourage your student to work closely with the assigned academic advisor and develop a close working relationship.
+- Work closely with the assigned academic advisor and develop a close working relationship.

-- Encourage your student to cultivate the resources at Shippensburg University - especially other human resources.
+- Cultivate the resources at Shippensburg University - especially other human resources.
 Faculty and administrative personnel can provide a wealth of information and experience about specific majors.

-- Encourage your student to meet with their advisor.
+- Meet with his or her advisor.
 Advising is a joint responsibility.
 It is the advisor's job to be knowledgeable about university programs and services, to be available to their advisees at scheduled times and to assist students with their academic concerns.
-Undeclared students receive their advisor's name and contact information within the first several days of their first semester.
+Exploratory students receive their advisor's name and contact information during the summer before their first semester.
 It is the students responsibility to know their advisor's office hours, to make and keep advising appointments, to prepare questions, bring any appropriate materials or concerns to the meetings, and to see their advisor whenever they have questions.
 Students should not assume that their friends know an answer to a question, but instead should see their advisor regularly to discuss any questions or concerns.
 Studies indicate that there is a high correlation between students who are academically successful and those who work with their advisors; there is an equally high correlation among students who ignore their advisors and academic failure.
 When should students be meeting with their academic advisor?
 At least once a month, more often if necessary.

 Important Academic Information and Resources